 While it is important to have a good understanding of programming languages, the real satisfaction comes from having a strong command of problem-solving strategies in DSA.
 The truth is that programming is not just about writing correct code but also about writing efficient code using algorithms and data structures.

 After six years of teaching experience with students and professionals, I have identified four compelling reasons to learn data structures and algorithms:

-The system performance depends on choosing efficient algorithms as much as on choosing fast hardware.
-Even applications that do not require algorithm directly at the application level…relies heavily upon algorithms.
-For examples:
+The system's performance depends on choosing efficient algorithms as much as on selecting fast hardware.
+Even applications that do not directly require algorithms rely heavily on them.
+For example: